 The estimation of total revenue and costs at completion for fixed price projects is subject to many variables and requires judgment.
 The Company typically recognizes changes in contract estimates on a cumulative catch-up basis in the period in which the changes are identified.
 Such changes in contract estimates can result in the recognition of revenue in a current period for performance obligations which were satisfied or partially satisfied in a prior period.
 Changes in contract estimates may also result in the reversal of previously recognized revenue, if the current estimate differs from the previous estimate.
-If at any time, the estimate of profitability for a performance obligation indicates a probable anticipated loss, the Company recognized is to total loss for the performance obligation in the period it is identified.
+If at any time, the estimate of profitability for a performance obligation indicates a probable anticipated loss, the Company recognizes the total loss for the performance obligation in the period it is identified.
 Changes in estimates related to contracts accounted for using the cost-to-cost measure of progress are recognized in the period in which such changes are made for the inception-to-date effect of the changes.
-For the year ended December 31, 2021, the Company recognized \$4.6 million of unfavorable cumulative adjustments to revenue reflecting estimated cost increases on two engineering and systems integration contracts (Note 5).
-During the year ended December 31, 2020, the Company's recognized \$4.0 million of unfavorable cumulative adjustments to revenue reflecting estimated cost increases on the same contracts.
+For the year ended December 31, 2021, the Company recognized \$4.6 million of unfavorable cumulative adjustments to revenue reflecting estimated cost increases on two engineering and systems integration contracts.
 During the years ended December 31, 2021 and 2020, there was no revenue recognized from performance obligations satisfied in previous periods.